-In partnership with the UNFPA, Beyond Zero, M-Pesa Foundation and AMREF, FDSA held a weeklong medical camp at Kajiado District Hospital from 23rd to 29th May.
+In partnership with the UNFPA, Beyond Zero, M-Pesa Foundation, AMREF, Royal Media Services and FDSA held a weeklong medical camp at Kajiado District Hospital from 23rd to 29th May.
 This was the second free clinic hosted this year.
 The first was held in Kilifi County from 28th to 31st March 2022.

 The Kajiado medical camp attracted over 100 women from all over the country indicating the extent to which the treatment needs to be made available and accessible.
 Patients such as Francisca Chepngéno travelled all the way from Bomet to access the service.
 Out of all the women who presented themselves to the clinic 129 were screened to determine whether they suffered fistula and whether it could be corrected.
 Out of these, 30 were admitted but only 29 went through surgery, one was referred to the gynecological clinic for cancer screening.

 On the 28th April the medical camp was graced by the Hon.
 First lady of Kajiado County Edna Lenku, Ms. Angella Langat, Coordinator Beyond Zero, UNFPA Kenya Country Representative Anders Thomsen, AMREF Health Africa Amref Country Dr. Meshak Ndirangu, M-pesa Foundation Representative, Bonventure Kaduka and the Ms. Tanya Nduati, CEO FDSA.
 The entourage was met by a bunch of cheerful and grateful women.